Jordan Eberle Game Preview: Kraken vs. Kings

 Eberle Season Stats Insights

-- Eberle has a goal in three games this year through 28 games played, but has not had multiple goals in any of those games.
+- Eberle has a goal in three of 29 contests this season, but no multi-goal games so far.

-- Eberle has a point in 10 games this year (out of 28), including multiple points three times.
+- Eberle has a point in 11 games this season (out of 29), including multiple points three times.

-- Eberle has an assist in nine of 28 games so far this season, with multiple assists in two of them.
+- In 10 of 29 games this year, Eberle has had an assist, including two games with multiple assists.

-- The implied probability that Eberle hits the over on his points prop total is 47.6%, based on the odds.
+- Eberle has an implied probability of 44.4% to exceed his point total based on the odds.

-- There is an implied probability of 33.9% of Eberle going over his assist prop bet, considering the moneyline odds.
+- Eberle has an implied probability of 30.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.